Church of God in Christ: First general board 1968–1972

 Several bishops disagreed with the new organizational structure; they severed ties with COGIC to start their own organizations.
 The most notable rift occurred in 1969, when fourteen bishops met in Evanston, Illinois, to form the Church of God in Christ, International.
 They disagreed in having an electoral process to select the presiding bishop.

-Another body operating under the same name Church of God in Christ, International, split and organized in the Northeast area under Bishop R. T. Jones of Philadelphia and later Bishop C. E. Williams Sr. of Brooklyn, New York.
+Another body operating under the same name Church of God in Christ, International, split and organized in the Northeast area under Bishop R. T. Jones of Philadelphia and later Bishop C. E. Williams Sr. of Brooklyn, New York City.

 Bishop O. T. Jones Sr, however, did not leave the COGIC.
 After being removed from the office of Senior Bishop, he remained the Jurisdictional Bishop of the Commonwealth of Pennsylvania until his death in 1972.
 COGIC continued to grow and in 1973, the church claimed a worldwide membership of nearly three million.

 Bishop J. O. Patterson era (1968–1989)

 Bishop James Oglethorpe Patterson Sr. was elected in November 1968 as the first presiding bishop of the church by the General Assembly at the Sixty-First Holy Convocation of the church.
 Bishop Patterson was also to date the youngest person to ever be elected presiding bishop of COGIC at the age of 56; the second youngest was his nephew Gilbert Earl (G.E.)
 Patterson, who became presiding bishop in 2000 at the age of 60.
 The son-in-law of Bishop Mason, J. O. Patterson Sr., had served the church previously as a member of the executive board and as executive secretary.
 He was pastor of the Pentecostal Temple Institutional COGIC in Memphis, Tennessee, and was the Presiding Prelate of the Tennessee Headquarters Jurisdiction.
 Patterson established protocols of worship, policy and practices.
 A new constitution and official manual of the church were completed in 1973.
 COGIC became a major force in the collective Black Church and worldwide Pentecostal movement.
 It has had rapid growth in many regions as one of the fastest-growing and largest religious groups in the United States.

 As the first elected presiding bishop, Bishop Patterson Sr. established the Charles Harrison Mason Seminary in Atlanta, Georgia.

 In 1982, Patterson led COGIC in its Diamond Jubilee, in a celebration of the International Holy Convocation.
 He established the World Fellowship of Black Pentecostal Churches and gained COGIC membership in the Congress of National Black Churches.
 His dream was to establish an international ministry complex known as "Saints Center" and an accredited institution known as "All Saints University".
 He was elected four times uncontested as presiding bishop.
 He consecrated and appointed more than 100 bishops during his twenty-one years of leadership.